jarrettmeyer/jarrettmeyer.github.io/_posts/2017-08-21-getdate-on-commit-in-sql-server.md

 ---
 title: "GETDATE() on Commit in SQL Server"
 layout: post
 date: 2017-08-21
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 Here's a fun little problem that a coworker and I ran into last week.
-We're creating a database that isn't quite a data vault, but will have some *data-vault-like* properties.
+We're creating a database that isn't quite a data vault, but will have some _data-vault-like_ properties.
 Most of the data is coming from third-party services.
 Data that comes from third-parties may not be edited; it is what is.
 We also wanted to be able to track data that gets loaded somewhat together.

 Most of our data tables have an `InsertedDate` column.
 We want everything that gets loaded together to have the same value in this column.
 Our question was this: **If you wrap all of your operations in a transaction, will this set the timestamp at commit?**

 Here's our simple test.